Validation of Computer Simulations from a Kuhnian Perspective

 By the same token, if this reading of Duhem-Quine is accurate, simulation scientists would - for better or worse - enjoy a great freedom of choice concerning where to make adjustments if a simulation fails, i.e. if it leads to unexpected, obviously false or no results at all.
 Some philosophers have even argued that scientists sometimes deliberately employ assumptions that are known to be false to make their simulations work.
 Among these are artificial viscosity (Winsberg 2015, sec.
 8), or - another often cited example - “Arakawa's trick” (Lenhard 2007).
 Arakawa based a general circulation model of the world climate on physically false assumptions to make it work, which by the scientific community was accepted as a technical trick of trade.

 However, this reading of Duhem-Quine paints a somewhat unrealistic picture of scientific practice, because in case of failure there usually exist further contextual cues where the error causing the failure has most likely occurred.
 While in the abstract formal representation of theories that is sometimes used to explain Duhem-Quine, the premises are represented as propositions with no further information, scientists usually have good reasons to consider the failure of some premises as more likely than others.
 In science and engineering, the premises are usually ordered in a hierarchy that starts with the fundamental physical, chemical or biological theories, ranges over various steps of system description and approximation down to the computer algorithms and, ultimately, the programm code.
 If a simulation fails one would start to examine the premises in backward order.
-And this is only reasonable, because prima facie, it is more likely that your own program code contains a bug than, say, that the theory of quantum mechanics is false or that some of the tried and tested approximation-techniques is wrong.
+And this is only reasonable, because prima facie, it is more likely that your own program code contains a bug than, say, that the theory of quantum mechanics is false or that some of the tried and tested approximation-techniques are wrong.
 Though, of course, this is not completely out of the question, too.
 It should be understood that the credibility of the various premises occurring in this hierarchy does not follow their generality, but depends on their respective track record of successful applications in the past.
 It can safely be assumed that this situation is typical for normal science.

 It must be conceded, though, that during a scientific revolution or within cross-paradigm-discourse, there might be no hierarchy of premises to rely on, because some of the premises higher up in the hierarchy, like the fundamental theories, are not generally accepted any more.
 In this situation, there might, as Kuhn suggested, only be vague meta-principles left to rely on and we must face the possibility of not being able to resolve all conflicts of scientific opinion.